i4Trust/tutorials/PacketDelivery-ReferenceExample/i4Trust-Marketplace/README.md

 This repository provides examples of the [Helm values files](./values) which show the minimum configuration parameters to be set.
 Adapt these for your setup before proceeding with the instructions.

-The helm chart with all possible configuration values can be found here:
+The helm chart of the BAE with all possible configuration values can be found here:
 * [Sources](https://github.com/FIWARE/helm-charts/tree/main/charts/business-api-ecosystem)
 * [Artifact HUB](https://artifacthub.io/packages/helm/fiware/business-api-ecosystem)